 - Dual diagnosis treatment

 - Medication-assisted treatment

 - Mindfulness and stress management practices

 Many people who face addiction are severely dependent on alcohol.
 Medical detox programs provide around-the-clock observation and medical treatments while a person’s body cleanses itself.
 Medications are commonly used to help reduce or alleviate withdrawal symptoms and cravings.

 Once a person has stabilized and regained more normal functioning, rehabilitation for the physiological effects of addiction can begin.
-The best inpatient drug rehab programs form a therapeutic community where a person can focus on their recovery while renewing body, mind, and spirit.
+The best rehab programs form a therapeutic community where a person can focus on recovery while renewing body, mind, and spirit.